Heramb-Acharya/Pull-Request---Guidewire/README.md

 If the medium-risk claim cannot be auto-resolved within 2 hours, a human reviewer gets a simple dashboard view showing the worker's motion trace, the zone disruption data, and the anomaly score breakdown.
 Most genuine cases are resolved within the 2-hour window without the worker needing to do anything at all.

 **What we do not do:**
-- We do not ask workers to upload photos or videos as proof, which burdens legitimate claimants and is easily gamed
+- We do not ask workers to upload photos or videos as proof — this burdens legitimate claimants and is easily gamed
 - We do not reject based on a single anomalous signal
 - We do not penalise a worker's future premiums based on a flagged-but-resolved claim